johnlanni/the-linux-recycle-bin/README.md

+##note

-##If the options contain -v, then the script will exec '/bin/rm' directly
+If the options contain -v, then the script will exec '/bin/rm' directly

 ##add to ~/.bashrc

 `
 alias rm="sh ~/bin/delete"
 `

-crontab:
+#crontab:

 `
 15 18 * * * /home/zhangty/bin/cleanTrashCan
 `